runtheops/terrestrial/README.md

 ```

 ## API
 Terrestrial comes with a simple bash client, located under `cli` folder, which does most of the following in a more convenient way.
+Just export `TERRESTRIAL_ADDR` and `TERRESTRIAL_TOKEN` and use that bash CLI.

+Following is a detailed set of curl-based copy-paste friendly examples:

 Assuming API is accessible at
 ```bash